aboutcode-org/federatedcode/README.rst

 - FEDERATEDCODE_WORKSPACE_LOCATION: Directory location of the workspace where we store local Git repos and content.
 Default to var/ in current directory in development
-- FEDERATEDCODE_CLIENT_ID:
-- FEDERATEDCODE_CLIENT_SECRET: Generated id and secret stored in a .env file
+- These are generated id and secrets stored in a .env file when running `make envfile`
+  - SECRET_KEY: Django's secret key
+  - FEDERATEDCODE_CLIENT_ID: Client UUID
+  - FEDERATEDCODE_CLIENT_SECRET: Own secret key

 Acknowledgements